mutating/skelet/README.md

 ## TOML files and pyproject.toml

-The [`TOML`](https://toml.io/en/) format is currently the most preferred file format for storing application settings for Python.The TOML format is currently the most preferred file format for storing application settings for Python.
+The [`TOML`](https://toml.io/en/) format is currently the most preferred file format for storing application settings for Python.
+The TOML format is currently the most preferred file format for storing application settings for Python.
 It is very easy to interpret in programming languages in dictionary-like structures, and it is also minimalistic and easy to read.

 To read the configuration from a specific file, create a `TOMLSource` object passing the file name or a [Path-like object](https://docs.python.org/3/library/pathlib.html#basic-use) to the constructor: